Jeff Garcia: Personal life

 Garcia is the third of seven children born to Bob and Linda (née Elder) Garcia.
 His father is a former athletic director and football coach at Gavilan College in his hometown of Gilroy, California.
 A pair of twin girls died before Garcia's birth.
 His younger brother Jason drowned on a family camping trip in 1977 when Garcia was seven, and fourteen months later his younger sister Kimberly died after falling out of a truck.
 His two surviving sisters, Jene and Melissa, were born after the deaths of Jason and Kimberly.
 Garcia has said that much of his drive stems from trying to make his parents happy after the deaths of his siblings.

-In January 2004, Garcia was arrested for driving under the influence.
-His blood alcohol content (BAC) was measured at .237 percent.

 His maternal grandfather, Maurice "Red" Elder, was a football star at Kansas State University in the 1930s; both played in the East–West Shrine Game while in college, the only grandfather-grandson duo to do so.
 Elder was a longtime coach at Gilroy High School.
 Garcia donated money to refurbish the athletic field at the school, and in 2005, the field was renamed Garcia-Elder Field to honor both of them.

-Garcia, who is of Mexican and Irish heritage, has also done various charitable work in support of the Hispanic Scholarship Fund.
+Garcia, who is of Mexican, German, and Irish heritage, has also done various charitable work in support of the Hispanic Scholarship Fund.

 On April 21, 2007, Garcia married Carmella DeCesare, an American model who was Playboy magazine's Miss April 2003 and Playmate of the Year for 2004 at the CordeValle Resort in San Martin, California.
 They have four children.
-In a Christmas Day 2020 reply to a poster on his Instagram account, Garcia stated that he and DeCesare were divorced, saying, "Things happen but we are still great friends and co parent our beautiful 4 kids together.
+In a Christmas Day 2020 reply to a post on his Instagram account, Garcia stated that he and DeCesare were divorced, saying, "Things happen but we are still great friends and co parent our beautiful 4 kids together.
 All is good man."

+As of December 2024 Garcia is the offensive coordinator for Mira Mesa Senior High School in San Diego, California.